Have you ever heard the saying that “time is money”?

 Unbalanced processes are a major culprit of wasted wait time in your workflow.

-If one process takes longer than the next then the operators will either stand there idly, or they will perform their tasks at a speed that makes it appear that they have work to complete.
+If one process takes longer than the next then the operators will either stand there idly, or they will perform their tasks at slower speeds to fill up the time.

 Here are a few examples: